Air conditioning: Passive ventilation

+Natural solutions

+Natural solutions do not require energy for cooling purposes, and are therefore a very attractive solution.
+Many ways to achieve this have been explored.

+The structure of a building can help dissipate heat.
+For example, in Zimbabwe, Eastgate Development cut its energy use by 90% by utilizing termite mound inspired structures.

+Coverage of windows can help reduce internal heat gain from sunlight.
+The U.S. Department of Energy estimates that window awnings can lower internal heat gain from sunlight by up to 77%.

+The coating of roofs have also seen great success.
+In the United States, painting roofs white has been shown to lower roof temperatures by as much as 30 °C. Meanwhile, in China, a project involving the installation of green roofs — roofs covered with vegetation — not only reduced the cooling demands of buildings, but also lowered the average land surface temperature in the area by 0.91 °C.

+Planting trees can also help mitigate the heat island effect.
+A study in Europe discovered that tree cover can reduce land surface temperatures in cities by as much as 12 °C during the summer.
+In the United States, another study found that when tree cover reaches 40%, ground-level temperatures were lowered by nearly 6 °C.

 Passive cooling

 Daytime radiative cooling

 Passive daytime radiative cooling (PDRC) surfaces reflect incoming solar radiation and heat back into outer space through the infrared window for cooling during the daytime.
 Daytime radiative cooling became possible with the ability to suppress solar heating using photonic structures, which emerged through a study by Raman et al. (2014).
 PDRCs can come in a variety of forms, including paint coatings and films, that are designed to be high in solar reflectance and thermal emittance.

 PDRC applications on building roofs and envelopes have demonstrated significant decreases in energy consumption and costs.
 In suburban single-family residential areas, PDRC application on roofs can potentially lower energy costs by 26% to 46%.
-PDRCs are predicted to show a market size of ∼$27 billion for indoor space cooling by 2025 and have undergone a surge in research and development since the 2010s.
+PDRCs are predicted to show a market size of ~$27 billion for indoor space cooling by 2025 and have undergone a surge in research and development since the 2010s.

 Fans

 Hand fans have existed since prehistory.
 Large human-powered fans built into buildings include the punkah.

-The 2nd-century Chinese inventor Ding Huan of the Han Dynasty invented a rotary fan for air conditioning, with seven wheels 3 m in diameter and manually powered by prisoners.
+The 2nd-century Chinese inventor Ding Huan of the Han dynasty invented a rotary fan for air conditioning, with seven wheels 3 m in diameter and manually powered by prisoners.
 In 747, Emperor Xuanzong (r.
-712–762) of the Tang Dynasty (618–907) had the Cool Hall (Liang Dian 涼殿) built in the imperial palace, which the Tang Yulin describes as having water-powered fan wheels for air conditioning as well as rising jet streams of water from fountains.
-During the subsequent Song Dynasty (960–1279), written sources mentioned the air conditioning rotary fan as even more widely used.
+712–762) of the Tang dynasty (618–907) had the Cool Hall (Liang Dian 涼殿) built in the imperial palace, which the Tang Yulin describes as having water-powered fan wheels for air conditioning as well as rising jet streams of water from fountains.
+During the subsequent Song dynasty (960–1279), written sources mentioned the air conditioning rotary fan as even more widely used.